The Human Condition and its Three Key Questions

-Indian rishi Patanjali, who lived around 150 C.E., calls this goal Samadhi, thus describing the ultimate purpose of Raja yoga, an ancient science of right living which is highly relevant and applicable in contemporaneous modern life.
+Samadhi is the ultimate purpose of yoga, an ancient science of right living that is highly relevant and applicable in contemporaneous modern life.

-Yama means control, Niyama, non-control.
-Literally, these two stages indicate the don’ts and the do’s on the spiritual path of yoga.
+Yama means to control, Niyama, non-control.
+These two stages indicate the don’ts and the do’s on the spiritual path of yoga.
 They also could be called the Ten Commandments of yoga.

 Their essential purpose is to develop inner peace and prepare the mind for meditation.